jundi69/pccl/README.md

 # Prime Collective Communications Library (PCCL)

-The Prime Collective Communications Library (PCCL) implements efficient and fault tolerant collective communications operations such as reductions over IP and provides shared state synchronization mechanisms to keep peers in sync and allow for the dynamic joining and leaving of peers at any point during training.
+The Prime Collective Communications Library (PCCL) implements efficient and fault-tolerant collective communications operations such as reductions over IP and provides shared state synchronization mechanisms to keep peers in sync and allow for the dynamic joining and leaving of peers at any point during training along with automatic bandwidth-aware topology optimization.
 PCCL implements a novel TCP based network protocol "Collective Communications over IP" (CCoIP).
-A specification for this protocol will be released upon stabilization of the feature set.

 ## Prerequisites